 Deborah Lee Keala Spencer-Chun (Liberal Arts 1985)

-Born and raised in Kalihi, Deborah Spencer-Chun graduated from Farrington High School and attended Honolulu CC graduating with a degree in human services.
+Born and raised in Kalihi, Deborah Spencer-Chun graduated from Farrington High School and attended Honolulu CC graduating with a degree in liberal arts.
 She transferred to UH Mānoa where she earned a bachelors and masters degree in social work.
 While at the university she interned at Adult Friends for Youth (AFY).
 She co-authored two books with AFY’s founder, Sid Rosen, Toward a Gang Solution: The Redirectional Method and Turning it Around: Redirectional Therapy.
 Today, she serves as its president and CEO and continues to serve youth by being their advocate and their voice.

 Arthur Blasie Tolentino (Sheetmetal and Plastics Technology 1985)